 How To Treat TMJ?

 - Hygienic-dietetic measures: In some cases, the dysfunctions can be solved with a series of advice and care that the patient can perform, such as knowledge of joint movements that should be avoided.

 - Occlusal splints: Most cases have an occlusal problem, so they would be corrected using splints that would fit the teeth of the patient.
 It fulfills the function of muscle relaxation and mandibular replacement.
 They are used at night.

 - Surgical procedures: The blockage of the temporomandibular joint, in many cases, is solved with a relatively simple intervention called arthrocentesis.
-In some patients with complex problems, the surgical approach of the joint may be necessary by arthroscopy.
-This technique is indicated when the patient presents limitation of the mouth opening and has a pain that does not yield with analgesics or with the discharge splint.
-Through a camera, which is introduced into the joint, the different parts that comprise it are observed and, if there is any alteration that may cause the discomfort, correct them properly.
+In some patients with complex problems, the surgical approach to the joint may be necessary by arthroscopy.
+This technique is indicated when the patient presents a limitation of the mouth opening and has a pain that does not yield with analgesics or with the discharge splint.
+Through a camera, which is introduced into the joint, the different parts that comprise it are observed and, if there is any alteration that may cause them discomfort, correct them properly.

 What Are Signs and Symptoms of TMJ?

 The symptoms that cause this dysfunction range from acute and chronic pain inside or in front of the two ears that radiate to the head, face, teeth, jaw, mouth, throat, neck, shoulders, and arms.
 The patient may also feel joint noises such as clicks and crunches as well as buzzing or whistling.
 Other problems are facial numbness, visual disturbances, hearing loss, and trigeminal neuralgia.

 How to do Self Treatment For TMJ?

-The most important thing is to first go to the dentist near me to ask for advice and get check in case the only way to help your condition is with exclusive odontological and medical treatment.
+The most important thing is to first go to the TMJ doctors near me to ask for advice and get a check in case the only way to help your condition is with exclusive ontological and medical treatment.
 Some of the treatments available to do at home after the specifications of the dentist are:

 - Especial jaw exercises for TMJ syndrome.